"Blood on the Leaves/And Blood at the Roots": Reconsidering Forms of Enslavement and Subjection across Disciplines

 - Human-Animal relations, animal ethics and their exploitation and rights.

 - Extinction as a result of exploitation and subjugation.

 - Decolonisation and critical indigenous studies.

-We strongly encourage submissions going beyond Western scholarship and from scholars at any stage of their careers and from practitioners, artists and activists.
+We strongly encourage submissions going beyond Western scholarship, from scholars at any stage of their careers and from practitioners, artists and activists.